RoiShukrun1/Tech-Tube/README.md

 - New web pages added: publisher channel page and searched videos page.

 ## New features
-- Android new publisher page.
+- Android - publisher page.
-- Connecting all android activities to working with the server.
+- Android - Connecting all activities to work with the server.

 # Getting Started